The factorial growth of topological recursion: Intersection theory

 \subsection{The Painlev{\'e} I case}

 A less trivial example of application of \cref{thm:corresp} is that of the PI spectral curve $\PIR{\mc{S}}(u)$ introduced in \eqref{eq:SC:PI}.
-The expression of the correlators of $\PIR{\mc{S}}(u)$ in terms of intersection numbers was already analysed thoroughly in \cite{CED18}.
+The expression of the free energies of $\PIR{\mc{S}}(u)$ in terms of intersection numbers was first observed in \cite{IZ92} (its mathematical status is explained in \cite[Section~2.2]{GM07}) and the expression of the general $n$-point correlators in terms of intersection numbers can be found in \cite{CED18}.
 We revisit it here for completeness.
 Since the vector space underlying the topological field theory is 1-dimensional (again, generated by $\mb{1} = \mr{e}_0$), we can write without confusion $\Omega_{g,n} = \Omega_{g,n}(\mb{1}^{\otimes n})$.
 We also omit the ramification-point subscript from the differential forms: $\widehat{\xi}^i = \widehat{\xi}^{(0,i)}$.

 Recall the definition of the \emph{multi-index $\kappa$-class}: for $\mu = (\mu_1,\dots,\mu_m)$ a $m$-tuple of non-negative integers

 where $p_m \colon \Mbar_{g,n+m} \to \Mbar_{g,n}$ is the morphism forgetting the last $m$ marked points and stabilising.